NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 section: Writing a message
 ---

-It can take different amounts of time for messages to be delivered depending on the message channel used.
+It can take different amounts of time for messages to be delivered depending on the message channel.

 ## NHS App messages

-NHS Notify can send NHS App messages to recipients with the NHS App at any time of day.
+NHS Notify can send NHS App messages to recipients with the NHS App at any time.

-Recipients will only get push notifications from the NHS App between 6am and 10pm.
+If a recipient has notifications turned on, they’ll also receive a push notification.

+Push notifications are only sent to recipients between 6am and 10pm.
+If you send a message outside of these hours, the notification will be sent from 6am.

 [Learn more about NHS App messages]({% link pages/features/nhs-app-messages.md %}).